Who We Serve

 Protect the Film Before It’s Finished

 The legal structure behind your film affects financing, festival eligibility, sales opportunities, and long-term revenue.
-Getting it right during development and production is significantly easier than repairing issues after completion.
-If you’re developing, producing, financing, or preparing to distribute a project, Bonfire Legal is here to help protect your work and position it for success.
+Getting it right during development and production is far easier than fixing problems after completion.
+If you’re developing, producing, financing, or preparing to distribute a project, Bonfire Legal is here to help protect your work and ensure your project is structured for financing and distribution.